UAlbanyArchives/asInventory/README.md

 `daoList.exe` will create `daoList.txt` which will list all files placed in the `dao` directory.

 The envisioned use case for this is:
 1. You have a lot of PDFs (or anything else really) of the folders in the file listing you want to upload.
 2. You place these PDFs in the `dao` directory
 3. Run `daoList.exe` to get a text listing of the files
 4. Paste that listing into the upload spreadsheet in the DAO Filename column (W).
 5. During upload, asInventory will create ASpace digital objects, rename these files to their ASpace UUIDs, and move them to a webserver path listed in `local_settings.cfg`

 ## General note on sustainability

-This tool in in active use at UAlbany, and thus I'm committed to maintaining this project for at least the near future.
+This tool is in active use at UAlbany, and thus I'm committed to maintaining this project for at least the near future.
 It does rely on the custom [archives_tools](https://github.com/UAlbanyArchives/archives_tools) library with makes it relatively small and simple. (asDownload.py is under 400 lines of code, GUI and all).
 If a community-led ArchivesSpace library for Python is developed, I'll make a strong effort to move asInventory to that library.

 ## Contributing